 The idea generation cycle helps you get from an idea phase to a viable product phase.
 Idea generation is one of the most important phases of a startup.
 At Idea Generation, we cycle ideas through different functional teams and departments until they reach the right audience.
 This cycle helps us not only discover new things, but also bring focus to extremely important topics because we know our audience cares about these topics.

-Idea screening is a critical part of most new product development processes.
+Idea screening is a critical part of most new product advancement processes.
 It helps you figure out if your idea is something you could build and sell.
 When choosing an idea for a product, there are many factors to consider, including business needs, market feasibility, programmer competence, and level of risk-taking.
 Many product managers prefer to narrow down their choices after seeing several ideas from potential developers.

 If the product is a service, this step requires evaluation by someone who has experience with the type of service being developed.